Loan Modification/ Mortgage Modification

-- If you happen to be looking for a way to reduce your debts, then, a debt modification is not the way to go.
+A loan modification will provide an alteration to the loaning, allowing lower payments and extending your term.
+But you a still responsible for the balance of the loan.
+This loan is not available for the unemployed.
+If you happen to be looking for a way to reduce your debts, then, a loan modification is not the way to go.
 A loan modification does not reduce your overall debt, in any way.
-In many cases, people who choose to get involved in a loan modification end up paying much more than they would have, without it.
+In many cases, people who choose to get involved in a loan modification end up paying more.
 This is due to the fact that the banks will incorporate the late fees and payments into the principal.
 For the majority of the time, the debt principal is not reduced and the homeowner ends up paying for an asset that is worth much less than their debt.

 GET DEBT FREE NOW!